angelprokopov/Digital_Library/README.md

 Overview

-The backend service that integrates with the Google Books API to fetch book details and stores them in a SQL Server database.
+The backend service that integrates with the Google Books API & Open Library Books API to fetch book details and stores them in a SQL Server database.

 Features
 * Fetch book details by ISBN.